hansol008/Ahaan_BlueStampPortfolio/index.md

 For my starter project, I decided to build the Weevil Eye.
 The purpose of the Weevil Eye is to light up when it's dark, using a light senestive photosensor, which only let current pass through when there was no light.
 I constructed the Weevil Eye by soldering the different comopnents to the PCB.
 The main understadning points for this project was for me to practice soldering, and learn how to put a circut together.

 ## Components Used
--WeevilEye PCB : the board that connects all the components together
+- WeevilEye PCB : the board that connects all the components together
--LEDs: A component that lights up when electricity passes through
+- LEDs: A component that lights up when electricity passes through
--Resistors: a component that resists the flow of electricity -Miniature Photocell: A compoment used to detect wether there is light -20mm Coin Cell Battery Holder : connection between the battery and PCB -20mm Coin Cell Battery : the powersource for the Weevil Eye -2N3904 Transistor : a device that regulates electricity flow and can act as a switch
+- Resistors: a component that resists the flow of electricity
+- Miniature Photocell: A compoment used to detect wether there is light
+- 20mm Coin Cell Battery Holder : connection between the battery and PCB
+- 20mm Coin Cell Battery : the powersource for the Weevil Eye
+- 2N3904 Transistor : a device that regulates electricity flow and can act as a switch

 # Schematics